-I had a yard of fabric that was stuffed in a supply cabinet from some prior decorating efforts at the office.
-I took it home, ironed it, and cut it with pinking shears to the correct size to cover the cardboard support.
+I had a yard of fabric that someone stuffed in a supply cabinet from some prior decorating efforts at the office.
+So I took it home, ironed it, and cut it with pinking shears to the correct size to cover the cardboard support.

 You need thumbtacks down the seam where the fabric ends meet as well as concealed under the tabletop in a couple of places to keep the fabric from sagging.
 It laid perfectly on the bottom edge, thanks to the careful measuring and ironing.